Bayern and Wolfsburg stay on top, Weir scores wonder goal | DW | 14.02.2021

 The German women's national team is going to play its first games of the year in February, against Belgium and then the Netherlands.
 Coach Martina Voss-Tecklenburg selected 26 players for the games, including four uncapped players.
 MVT's biggest surprise though, came by inviting Wolfsburg goalkeeper Almuth Schult to the team for a few days of training.

-Schult played her last game for Germany in June 2019, and became the mother of twins in April last year.
-While she's currently third choice at her club and fighting for a chance to be considered again, Voss-Tecklenburg wants to see what level Schult is currently at.
+Schult played her last game for Germany in June 2019, and became the mother of twins in April 2020.
+Though she's currently third choice at her club and fighting for a chance to be considered again, Voss-Tecklenburg wants to see what level Schult is currently at.

-The broadcasting rights of the women's Bundesliga in Germany remain with Telekom until at least the 2022/2023 season, extending its contract by one season.
+The broadcasting rights for the women's Bundesliga in Germany remain with Telekom until at least the 2022/2023 season, extending its contract by one season.

-Although some women's Bundesliga games are shown by Germany's pulic broadcaster ARD, it is rare.
+Although some women's Bundesliga games are shown by the Germany's public broadcaster ARD, it is rare.
 Only all home games for the women's national team are included and a more regular sight.

 Telekom is also giving women's Bundesliga clubs more room to show their games.
 Clubs can stream games not broadcasted by Telekom on their own YouTube channels for this season.
 Sadly, the agreement includes geo-blocking which means that international viewers are still being left out.